AlmudenaMM/My-project-Getting-and-Cleaning-Data-/README.md

     4.Appropriately labels the data set with descriptive variable names.

     5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and      each subject.
+  * "Mean_Features": The table with the average of each variable for each activity and each subject.